instedd/planwise/README.md

 $ brew install gdal2 --with-swig-java --with-postgresql
 ```

-Since `gdal2` is keg-only, you need to either force link it with `brew link
+Since `gdal2` is keg-only, you need to force link it with `brew link
---force gdal` or add `/usr/local/opt/gdal2/bin` to your PATH environment
+--force gdal2` and add `/usr/local/opt/gdal2/bin` to your PATH environment
 variable.

 You also need to add the make the JNI libraries discoverable by the JVM.
 For